Hadleigh Park SWELL

 Part of the 2019- 20 SWELL (South & West Essex Local League) season.
 The event is open to orienteers of any ability as well as those competing in the league.
 By taking part in a SWELL event you automatically qualify for entry into that league.

 Standard colour coded courses (White to Blue including Short Green) will be on offer.
-There are some great views of the Thames Estuary to be had (if you have time to stop and look) and spring flowers should be in bloom.
+There are some great views of the Thames Estuary to be had (if you have time to stop and look).

 Nearest town: Hadleigh